Single node on-prem deployment on Gaudi AI Accelerator¶

 -F "stream=true"

-Video uploads are not supported through curl command, use the UI to upload it.
-You can pass base64 string of the video file as the value for message parameter as shown here :
+Video uploads are not supported through curl commands, so use the UI to upload it.
+It is possible to pass base64 strings of the video file as the value for the message parameter:

 curl http://${host_ip}:8888/v1/docsum \